What to Do In Berchtesgaden, Germany (Including Eagle’s Nest And Surrounding Area)

 Here are some excellent options that come with highly rated reviews:

-• Hotel AlpinaRos Demming – Centrally located hotel just 5 minutes away from the train station and with free private parking.
-Each country-style room has a balcony with views of the Berchtesgaden Alps.
+- Hotel AlpinaRos Demming – Centrally located hotel just 5 minutes walk from the train station and about 5 minutes to the Old Town.
+They offer free private parking and each country-style room has a balcony with views of the Berchtesgaden Alps.

-• Kempinski Hotel Berchtesgaden – Five-star luxury hotel located 1000m up in the Bavarian Alps with lavish rooms and panoramic views of the Berchtesgaden valley.
+- Kempinski Hotel Berchtesgaden – Looking for a splurge?
+This five-star luxury hotel is located 1000m up in the Bavarian Alps and offers lavish rooms and panoramic views of the Berchtesgaden valley.
 Amenities include an indoor swimming pool, spa and wellness center, and air-conditioned rooms.

 Berchtesgaden and WWII History